Canada tops France at hockey worlds, Sweden routs Austria

 William Nylander had a goal and an assist to join Russsia’s Nikita Kucherov atop the scoring chart with 10 points from three goals and seven assists.

-With nine points from four games, the Swedes trail undefeated Russia and Switzerland in Group B by three points.
+Later in Group B, Jakub Voracek scored twice and had two assists to help the Czech Republic rally from two goals down to beat Latvia 6-3.

-Finland plays Denmark in Group A later Thursday while the Czech Republic faces Latvia in Group B.
+After four games, the Swedes and the Czechs are both tied on nine points, trailing undefeated Russia and Switzerland by three points.